Tonya Harding: Skating career

 Harding trained as a figure skater throughout her youth with coach Diane Rawlinson.
-In the mid-1980s, she began working her way up the competitive skating ladder.
+In the mid-1980s, Harding began working her way up the competitive skating ladder.
 She placed sixth at the 1986 U.S. Figure Skating Championships, fifth in 1987 and 1988, and third in 1989.
-After competing in the February 1989 Nationals Championship, Harding began training with Dody Teachman as her coach.
+After competing in the February 1989 Nationals Championship, Harding began training with Dody Teachman.
 She then won the October 1989 Skate America competition, and was considered a strong contender at the February 1990 U.S. Figure Skating Championships.
-However, she was experiencing the flu and asthma and had a poor free skate.
-After the original program, she dropped from second place and finished seventh overall.
+However, she was experiencing the flu and asthma, and had a poor free skate.
+After the original program, she dropped from second place and finished seventh.

-Harding's breakthrough year came in 1991 when, at the U.S. Championships, she completed her first triple Axel in competition on February 16 – the first American woman to execute the jump.
-She landed seven triple jumps in the long program including the triple Axel.
+Harding's breakthrough year came in 1991 when, at the U.S. Championships, she completed her first triple Axel in competition on February 16—becoming the first American woman to do so.
+She landed seven triple jumps in the long program, including the Axel.
 She won the 1991 U.S. Ladies' Singles title with the event's first 6.0 technical merit score since Janet Lynn's 1973 performance at the U.S. Championships.
-She won the long program when seven of the nine judges gave her first place, and won the competition.
-She scored eight 5.9s and one 6.0 for technical merit and six 5.9s, one 5.8 and two 5.7s for composition and style.
-At the March 1991 World Championships, an international event, she again completed the triple Axel.
-Harding would finish second behind Kristi Yamaguchi and in front of Nancy Kerrigan, marking the first time one country swept the ladies medal podium at the World Figure Skating Championships.
+She won the long program when seven of the nine judges gave her first place.
+She scored eight 5.9s and one 6.0 for technical merit, and six 5.9s, one 5.8, and two 5.7s for composition and style.
+At the March 1991 World Championships, she again completed the triple Axel.
+Harding would finish second behind Kristi Yamaguchi and in front of Nancy Kerrigan, marking the first time one country swept the ladies' medal podium at the World Figure Skating Championships.

 At the September 1991 Skate America competition, Harding recorded three more firsts: